curiosityr0ver/server-url-shortener/README.md

 }
 ```

+**Note:**
-**Note:** Currently, authentication is not enforced on API endpoints.
+- Currently, authentication is **not enforced** on API endpoints.
 All endpoints are publicly accessible.
+- **Guest users can create URLs** without logging in by omitting the `userId` field.
+- **Authenticated users** can optionally provide `userId` to associate URLs with their account.
-The authentication system is in place for future use.
+- The authentication system is in place for future use (e.g., user-specific URL management, analytics).

 ## 🔌 API Endpoints